lyteword/chspurgeon-tod/volume-3/psalm-78.md

 **Verses 2-3.**

-1\.Truths are none the worse for being old: *sayings of* old.
+1\.
+Truths are none the worse for being old: *sayings of* old.
 "Old wood, "says Lord Bacon, "is best to burn; old books are best to read; and old friends are best to trust."

-2\.Truths are none the worse for being concealed under metaphors: *I will open,* etc., *in a parable; dark sayings.*
+2\.
+Truths are none the worse for being concealed under metaphors: *I will open,* etc., *in a parable; dark sayings.*

-3\.Truths are none the worse for being often repeated.
+3\.
+Truths are none the worse for being often repeated.

 (a) They are more tested.